Josh Lucas biography

 He began immediately landing guest roles on television shows like True Colors, Life Goes On, Parker Lewis Can't Lose and Jake and the Fatman, as well as a role in the TV movies Child of Darkness, Child of Light and Class of '91.
 His feature film debut came in the major motion picture Alive (1993).

 Known more often as a character actor who frequently plays somewhat unsympathetic characters, he won the chance to play his first romantic lead, as well as his first comedy, in Sweet Home Alabama (2002), playing Reese Witherspoon's husband.
-Since then, he's played supporting roles in films such as Hulk (2003), An Unfinished Life (2005) Poseidon (2006), and Life As We Know It (2010).
+Since then, he's played supporting roles in films such as Hulk (2003), An Unfinished Life (2005) Poseidon (2006), Life As We Know It (2010) and Mark Felt: The Man Who Brought Down the White House (2017).